nickstarform/Star-Bot/README.md

-When you add a command, make sure you populate the change to: resource/config/DefaultGloba..., resource/guilds/template..., and place command in the io.ph.bot.commands directory
+When you add a command, make sure you place command in the io.ph.bot.commands directory